 I never realized I would be interested in such criminal genre until I started flipping the pages—you just sit and read!
 This what makes a good book something happened from the very first words and paragraph of Alice Sebold's Lucky , a book that can be finished in a straight sitting about a rape.

 I never like books which are translated, although this might be a sweeping statement to make.
 I found in Learning English by Rachid Al Daif, a Lebanese writer, that the flow when translated into English lacked certain semantic touches.
 This was not the case at all with Embers by Sandor Marai, the Hungarian writer.
 Words seem to flow on the pages with such style, elegance, grace and diction.

-My readings for 2010 ended with Ghada Al Karmi's In Search of Fatima , a beautifully written prose of how she, a little girl and her family were forced to leave Palestine in 1948 and eventually settle and grow up in Britain.
+My list ends with Ghada Al Karmi's In Search of Fatima , a beautifully written prose of how she, a little girl and her family were forced to leave Palestine in 1948 and eventually settle and grow up in Britain.
 It’s a personal story of heartache.

 Finally, it has to be Mark Twain's The Innocents Abroad.
 I yet to finish that.